ianmackenzie/elm-geometry/README.md

 rotateThenScale (Point2d 0 2) == Point2d -6 0
 ```

+### Components

-OpenSolid also encourages thinking about points and vectors as geometric
+OpenSolid encourages thinking about points and vectors as geometric entities
-entities instead of (x,y,z) values.
+instead of (x,y,z) values.
 For example, instead of using

 ```elm
 Point3d.xCoordinate myPoint